 Phonics at Gateway

-Synthetic Phonics and Spelling are taught in Foundation Stage and Key Stage 1 through Letters and Sounds.
+Synthetic Phonics and Spelling are taught in Foundation Stage and Key Stage 1 through 'Bug Club'.
 It aims to build children’s speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children with a national expectation of starting by the age of five, with the aim of them becoming fluent readers by age seven.

 Phonics at Gateway offers children an opportunity to: